Please note: Tour information and pricing may have changed but the experience is still accurately portrayed in this review.

 For more information on the Franschhoek Wine Tram tours, please visit their website, contact them direct on (021) 300 0338 or email them at email@example.com.

-You can also visit their Facebook page or find them at Franschhoek Square, 32 Huguenot Road, Franschhoek, Western Cape, South Africa.
+You can also visit their Facebook page or find them at: Corner of Main Road and Cabriere Street, at the Franschhoek terminal, Franschhoek, Western Cape, South Africa.